xndcn/atom-debugger/README.md

 # atom-debugger package

-This is a debugger for atom.io, which is now only support `gdb`.
+This is a debugger for atom.io, which now only support `gdb`.

 This package is still in very early stage.
 In fact, I'm not sure whether there are people using atom.io to debug.